callmejim1226/callmejim1226/README.md

 # Hi there 👋

-I'm a passionate **full-stack software programmer**, who enjoys exploring many fields in computer science.
-These include web & mobile app development (full-stack), database design, algorithm & data, networks & distributed systems, object-oriented design, and using scripting languages (Java, Python, etc).
+I'm a Full-stack application software developer who's open to learning web, mobile, desktop, cloud, and even more application software.
+My development experiences include React web with REST API & database in Express.js & PostgreSQL and Flutter app for Android & iOS in Dart with GCP service.

-- 🔭 I’m currently developing a full stack Flutter app in the [WiroArt](https://www.linkedin.com/company/wiroart-inc/) and leading the [NEU LIKELION](https://www.instagram.com/likelion_neu) community through [LIKELION US](https://us.likelion.net/) class program at Northeastern University.
+- 🔭 I’m currently developing a full stack Flutter app in the [WiroArt](https://www.linkedin.com/company/wiroart-inc/) and leading the [NEU LIKELION](https://www.instagram.com/likelion.neu/) community through [LIKELION US](https://us.likelion.net/) class program at Northeastern University.
 - 🏫 I concentrate on software development at Northeastern University as a computer science major and pursuing a math minor.
 I expect to graduate by December 2024 with a BSCS degree.
 - 🌱 I’m currently learning software development (Web 2.0 & 3.0, mobile app) and computer systems
 - 👯 I’m looking to collaborate with product managers and software developers in a company that makes creative software